HashimThePassionate/javascript-mastery/05_arrays_and_objects/05_rest_parameters_and_spread_syntax/readme.md

 // 3 events.
 ```

+In this example, each entry in `journal` is an object, and `for...of` iterates over each object, logging the number of events for that day.

-## Rest Parameters
+## 🌟 Rest Parameters

-### Definition
-Rest parameters allow a function to accept any number of arguments.
-This is done by prefixing the function’s last parameter with three dots (`...`).
+Rest parameters allow a function to accept an indefinite number of arguments as an array.
+They must be the last parameter in the function.

-### Example: Using Rest Parameters
-In the following example, the `max` function computes the maximum of all the arguments it is given.
+### 📜 Syntax and Example

 ```javascript
 function max(...numbers) {